Halimeh Hassanzadeh; Ahmad Reza Bahrami; Hamidreza Bidkhori; Maryam M. Matin

 Abstract

-Transplantation of mesenchymal stem cells (MSCs) is considered a promising strategy in regenerative medicine.
-These cells can differentiate into chondrocytes, fibroblasts, or osteoblasts, as essential components in the bone healing process.
-Dysregulated inflammation, resulting from a decreased or augmented ...
-Read More
+Transplantation of mesenchymal stem cells (MSCs) is a promising strategy in regenerative medicine.
+These cells can differentiate into chondrocytes, fibroblasts, or osteoblasts, essential components in bone healing.
+Dysregulated inflammation, resulting from a decreased or augmented immune response, can ...

 Sepideh sadat Hosseini; Shadi Mehrzad; Halimeh Hassanzadeh; Hamid Reza Bidkhori; Mahdi Mirahmadi; Madjid Momeni-Moghaddam; Fatemeh Sadeghifar; Moein Farshchian